t-moe/zeadl/README.md

 * SensorChannel: A Single Channel of a SensorGroup.
 Each Channel is a separate line in the diagramms

 ##Navigation
-The App starts at the main view, we call it " Overview".
-Here you see an overview over all acitive Sensor(group)s.
+The App starts at the main view, we call it "Overview".
+Here you see an overview over all active Sensor(group)s.
 You can activate/deactivate SensorGroups by using the menu in the top left corner.
 Once you've activated some SensorGroups you will see their Graphs in the Overview.

 To see details of a Sensor Group you can simply click on it in the Overview.
 This will take you to the "Detail View".